 Truth be told, I don’t know if this truck has the 283 (4.7L) V8 or the good old Blue Flame 235 CID (3.8 L) six under the hood, actually called the Thrift Master by this time.
 The GM bean counters saw fit to not bestow the trucks with the big V that was so prominently displayed on the passenger cars to reward those buyers that made that wise (more profitable) choice.

 In the trucks, the 283 was detuned to a modest 160 (gross) hp, to maximize its low-speed torque.
 This was before the horsepower wars spilled over into trucks.
 And the six: 135 hp gross, (109 net).
 But if you wanted less (!) the 1959 Chevy Truck Operator’s Manual also lists an “Economy Option” version of the six rated at 110 gross hp.
 That would be a two figure number in net rating.
 But these sixes had a very rich torque curve, and would just keep chugging away, no matter how many beers were stashed in the trailer fridge.
+(Update: the owner left a comment telling us that it has a blue-printed 235)

 This one has a the standard three-speed on the tree, which is a bit less than ideal for trailering, even with the low geared axles of the times.
 The super-low granny first gear on the floor-shifted four-speeds came in very handy when trying to start on a grade.
 Ask me about my horror stories pulling a 7,000 lb trailer/Bobcat with my three-speed six cylinder Ford.
 Yikes!
 I’ve given that up in my old age.